open-life-science/open-life-science.github.io/_ols-2/speaker-guide.md

-We are currently running our [second cohort with 33 projects]({% link _ols-2/projects-participants.md %}) (September-December 2020) that consist of 50 participants ([see this post]({% link _posts/2020-09-01-ols2-announcement.md %})).
+We are currently running our [second cohort with 33 projects]({% link _ols-2/projects-participants.md %}) (September-December 2020) that consist of around 50 participants ([see this post]({% link _posts/2020-09-01-ols2-announcement.md %})).
 A complete syllabus of this cohort can be found [here](https://openlifesci.org/ols-2/schedule).

 # About our Code of Conduct

-All our members, participants and speakers are expected to abide by our [Code of conduct & community participationguidelines]({% link code-of-conduct.md %}) that apply to all our community spaces including online calls.
+All our members, participants and speakers are expected to abide by our [Code of conduct & community participation guidelines]({% link code-of-conduct.md %}) that apply to all our community spaces including online calls.

 If you experience or witness any unacceptable behaviour, or have any other concerns, please report it by contacting the organisers - Bérénice, Malvika and Yo. ([{{ site.email }}](mailto:{{ site.email }})).